-In this blog post, I’m going to give you some phone interview tips for employers on exactly what you might say to door to door sales reps, in-home home improvement sales reps, or really any other type of high turnover commission-based salesperson that you may speak with.
+In this blog post, I’m going to give you some phone interview tips for hiring managers that explain exactly what you might say to door-to-door sales reps, in-home home improvement sales reps, or really any other type of high turnover commission-based salesperson that you may speak with.

-It important to realize that in this scenario the sales candidate is the prospect and the interview is the sale.
-The in-person interview is important because you’ll have a much easier time bringing that candidate on board if you are face to face with them, at your office.
+It is important to realize that in this scenario the sales candidate is the prospect, and the interview is the sale.
+The in-person interview is important because you’ll have a much easier time bringing that potential employee on board if you are face-to-face with them, at your office.
 To that end, you should always be closing for the interview.
 Each phone interview for a commission-only sales rep should last about two minutes and no longer than three.

 Be nice and polite, but also firm and confident.
-Never lose your cool when talking to a potential candidate, as they could one day become your customer.
-Keep in mind that in addition to recruiting for you we are advertising your business to hundreds of people.
+Never lose your cool when talking to potential interviewees as they could one day become your customers.
+Keep in mind that in addition to recruiting for you, we are advertising your business to hundreds of people.
 It’s a good idea to make a great first impression!

 Here are some specific response examples during a phone interview: